Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Given that this is a long, detailed comparison, we’ve included jump-to links above for your convenience.

-Video Guide: Busuu or Pimsleur?
+Video Review: Busuu or Pimsleur?

 In the above video, team member John breaks down everything you need to know about the language apps from Busuu and Pimsleur, including how they stack up against one anther.
 For more detail, please continue reading below.